oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 ```
  **Note:** ScopeProviders calls according to priority, this will allow to fetch the most detailed Scope.*
 Scope-aware Bundle(searches for scopes (using search criteria), requests scope creation, alters behaviour or displayed data based on the obtained scope values)

+Build a scope model in the scope repository using information about the scope types registered by scope providers of the application bundles (see [Scope Criteria Providers](#scope-criteria-providers)).
+Note: Basically, bundles that register new scope type extend the core Scope entity implementation.